optittm/bugprediction/docs/advanced_configuration.md

 #### The `[[` Operator

-The `[[` operator is used to specify a range of versions, excluding both endpoints.
+The `[[` operator is used to specify a range of versions, excluding the version on the right.
 For example, if the configuration is:

 ```json
 {